JuliaArrays/OffsetArrays.jl/docs/src/internals.md

 Base.OneTo(4)
 ```

-This will lead to complications in certain functions --- for example `LinearIndices` --- that tend to implictly assume idempotent indexing.
+This will lead to complications in certain functions --- for example `LinearIndices` --- that tends to implicitly assume idempotent indexing.
 In this case the `LinearIndices` of `z` will not match its axis.

 ```jldoctest zerobasedrange
 julia> LinearIndices(z)